-Prior to applying for and being granted entrance, individuals should engage in intentional discernment about a sense of call and readiness for candidacy, including but not limited to participation in opportunities provided by congregations, campus ministries, synods, and seminaries.
-If such intentional discernment has not been the experience of an applicant prior to contacting a Candidacy Committee, it is appropriate for synod candidacy staff to recommend resources and possible discernment mentors to work with such an applicant in advance of an entrance interview.
+Prior to applying for and being granted Entrance, individuals should engage in intentional discernment about a sense of call and readiness for candidacy, including but not limited to participation in opportunities provided by congregations, campus ministries, synods, and seminaries.
+If such intentional discernment has not been the experience of an applicant prior to contacting a candidacy committee, it is appropriate for synod candidacy staff to recommend resources and possible discernment mentors to work with such an applicant in advance of an Entrance interview.

-For those who choose to apply for candidacy as a result of their preliminary discernment, a written reflection on discernment is part of the entrance essay submitted to a candidacy committee.
-Applicants who have worked with mentors may invite them to share some written reflections with the candidacy committee and the applicant, including a letter of reference for entrance, and to accompany the applicant to the Entrance interview with the candidacy committee.
-In addition, the applicant will complete the online personal health assessment and the personal financial worksheet (http://elca.org/en/Resources/Candidacy#Candidates).
+For those who choose to apply for candidacy as a result of their preliminary discernment, a written reflection on discernment is part of the Entrance essay submitted to a candidacy committee.

+Applicants who have worked with mentors may invite them to share some written reflections with the candidacy committee and the applicant, including a letter of reference for Entrance, and to accompany the applicant to the Entrance interview with the candidacy committee.
+In addition, the applicant will complete the online personal financial worksheet and the personal health assessment.